 As more gardeners discover that they really like okra, the range of this warm-natured hibiscus cousin is steadily edging northward.
-Okra requires warm weather, but by using seedlings, you can shave 3 weeks or more from its usual long season.
+Growing okra requires warm weather, but by using seedlings, you can shave 3 weeks or more from its usual long season.
 As long as okra seedlings are handled gently, as if they were breakable eggs, they can be slipped into the garden – or into large containers – just as the hot season begins.

-Choose your sunniest spot for okra, and wait until the weather is warm to set out your plants.
+Choose your sunniest spot for growing okra, and wait until the weather is warm to set out your plants.
 Plants like it when nights are at least in the 60s and days 85 or warmer.
 In the North, gardeners might wait until late June to plant, since pods appear within 2 months.

 The early growth of okra is often slow, but the plants grow much faster once summer starts sizzling.
 In addition to gaining height, okra’s leaves get bigger as the plants grow and begin producing yellow blossoms followed by tender pods.
 Plants are erect with a main trunk, making them look a little tree-like in the garden.